fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 ------

 ## Introduction <a name = "introduction" />
-Events over the course of the last decade and most dramatically over the last 6 months have shown just how vulnerable our political process has become.
+Events over the course of the last decade and most dramatically over the last 6 months have shown just how vulnerable our democratic institutions have become.
 Principles we thought reliable are shifting under our feet and melting away like polar ice.
 Institutions we relied on to support economic stability, education, workers' rights, and environmental protection are perverted or dysfunctional.
-In short, national and often state governments tend to work against the interests of the people.
-And many feel isolated and/or under siege.
+In short, national and often state governments tend to work against the interests of the people they are supposed to represent, leaving them to feel isolated and/or under siege.
 Things seem out of whack.

  Right now people are energized in resistance.
 They want to do something to promote their vision of a just society.
 It is obvious that neither of the two parties is capable of nurturing this kind of energy.
 In fact, they have fairly often proved themselves more of a hindrance

 And while the issue-focused national and state efforts such as ACLU and Planned Parenthood are important allies, they are not by themselves sufficient.
 The issues demanding engagement are too varied for any single group.
 More importantly they do not provide the necessary forum to organize and coordinate local responses.
 They cannot replace the need for effective grass roots organizing.

 Many are turning to coordinated volunteer groups such as those founded on the Indivisible Guide, and those inspired by Michael Moore's 5 things.
-These new efforts in fact continue the pattern of grassroots response modeled by Black Lives Matter among others.
+These new efforts continue the pattern of grassroots response modeled by Black Lives Matter among others.
 But these most recent efforts lack much coordination and coherence.
 Energy is dissipated by bad scheduling and contradictory messaging.
 How can they be sustainable unless they can effectively channel their energy.

 What we need is a networked model for grassroots organizing.

 The basic unit is the home organization, a group that is small enough to truly reflect the interests of its members and to nurture leadership.
 The home organization must collaborate with other similar organizations to coordinate messaging and events and to provide a larger talent pool.
 The home organization serves as a forum for each member to engage.
 It must provide members with the ability to track events, to initiate actions and to contribute to ongoing efforts.

-Additionally, the individual must have the tools to engage with other organizations according to specific interests: to be able events and news feed from those organizations, and to track and participate in upcoming campaigns.
+The individual activist must also have the tools to engage with other organizations according to specific interests: to be able aggregate events and news feed from those organizations and to track and participate in upcoming campaigns.

+Finally, it should support the ability for home organizations to coordinate funding of larger efforts so that those efforts need not compete with grass roots but to draw from that energy.

 This document argues that volunteer-based, well networked grassroots organizations are our best chance for correcting the problems we face.
 It presents the capabilities we think are essential for success.
 It then goes on to sketch out the architecture, entity model and APIs to promote interoperability and optimal user control.

-The network, then, consists of inter-organizational coordination and the ability for the individual to set up her own connections not only to her home organization but also to others.
-Finally, it should support the ability for home organizations to coordinate funding of larger efforts so that those efforts need not compete with grass roots but to draw from that energy.

-In addition for arguing the case for well-networked grassroots, we explore capabilities needed and possible IT approaches to facilitating its growth.
+In addition for arguing the case for well-networked grassroots organization, we explore capabilities needed and possible IT approaches to facilitating its growth.

 ## What's keeping us down? <a name = "failures_of_top_down" />
-Organizations which provided some support for progressives have not kept pace with cultural and structural changes in our country.
+Progressive organizations have not kept pace with cultural and structural changes in our country.
 In particular, the shift to online interaction has loosened civic bonds.
 *   Trade unions have been weakened and are often not sufficiently representative
 *   Religious institutions, taken as a whole, do not offer a coherent moral narrative
 *   The traditional two parties will probably continue to dominate our electoral process, but they have largely failed to produce candidates who truly represent the interests of the people.
 In fact, the two party system consistently tends to impede rather than foster progressive change